jbeveland27/log-collection-api/README.md

 * Add URL encoding to path/query parameters in the UI app when making API calls

-## Finishing touches I haven't gotten around to yet, but might within the next few days
+## Possible future items

-* Testing
+* More robust testing of backend
 * Production Build script / Dockerfile
-* Bits of cleanup here and there
+* Misc cleanup